Header image

 1959 - First acquisitions

 We make our first acquisitions with the purchase of The British Bank of the Middle East (now HSBC Bank Middle East) and the Mercantile Bank in India.
-Through these mergers, our network grows from 45 branches in 18 countries – to 121 branches in 33 countries.
-These advertisements are issued to promote our expanded footprint with business customers around the world.
+Through these mergers, our network grows from 45 branches in 18 countries to 121 branches in 33 countries.

 Back to the timeline